Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 == Changelog ==

 = TODO - 4.2.6 =
+- Fixed bug - Replaced date_i18n with current_time to prevent cases where some localizations produce foreign characters in date stamp output.
+- Added a new feature to add Honeypot to the WordPress's user registration form (this can help reduce registration attempts by robots).
 - Added "Export to CSV" buttons for 404 Event Logs, Account Activity Logs and Failed Login Records.
-- Fixed bug - Replaced date_i18n with current_time to prevent cases where some localisations produce foreign characters in date stamp output.
-- Added a new feature to add Honeypot to the WordPress's user registration form (this can help reduce registration attempts by robots).

 = 4.2.5 =
 - Fixed bug - added code which caters for mysql view definitions when DB prefix is changed.